 Set oven for 350 degrees.

-Rub brown sugar, shortening and flower together.
-End result should be an even crumby mixture.
-Set aside 3/4 cup of the mixture in separate bowl for topping.
+Rub brown sugar, shortening, and flour together.
+The end result should be an even crumby mixture.
+Set aside 3/4 cup of the mixture in a separate bowl for topping.

-Mix eggs, sour milk, backing soda and and cinnamon together.
+Mix eggs, sour milk, baking soda, and cinnamon together.

 Combine the two mixtures (leave the topping bowl to the side) and pour into a 9 x 13 cake pan.